AdamPrzychodni/food-crisis-early-warning-system-research/docs/04_research_design.md

-# Research Design: An Implementation Plan**
+# **Research Design: An Implementation Plan**

 ## Introduction and Objective

 This document operationalizes the **Research Model** by providing a detailed implementation plan for the Food Crisis Early Warning System.
 The objective is to translate the five-stage conceptual framework into a concrete set of data processing steps, model selections, and analytical techniques.
-This research design will serve as the direct blueprint for the accompanying Jupyter Notebook, ensuring that the implementation is rigorous, reproducible, and directly aligned with the project's goals.
+This research design will serve as the direct blueprint for the accompanying Jupyter Notebooks, ensuring that the implementation is rigorous, reproducible, and directly aligned with the project's goals.

 ## Stage 1: Exploratory Data Analysis (EDA) and Data Preprocessing